sairarizvi6/AI-powered-Rishta-Wali-Auntie-/README.md

 ✅ Searches LinkedIn profiles like a true detective 👀

-✅ Sends WhatsApp proposals instantly
+✅ Sends WhatsApp proposals instantly🤞

 ✅ Ends every chat with a warm “Shukriya beta” ❤️